swiftlang/swift-evolution/proposals/NNNN-adoption-tooling-for-swift-features.md

 This warning will belong to the diagnostic group `StrictLanguageFeatures`.
 In a series of either of these options applied to a given feature, only the last option will be honored.
-If an upcoming feature is both implied by the effective language mode and enabled in migration, the latter will be disregarded.
+If a feature is both implied by the effective language mode and enabled in migration mode, the latter option will be disregarded.

 ### Diagnostics